Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 A VBT representative will greet you at the airport to start your first day in Paris off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-Note: for tours staying at Chateau Saint-Gilles in Gueron, your warm-up ride will be in the surrounding countryside.
+Note: For tours staying at Château Saint-Gilles in Guéron, the warm-up ride will take place in the surrounding countryside.

 This evening, gather with your fellow travelers for a welcome reception, followed by dinner at the hotel.